TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/sqlvm-cannotconnecttosqlserver.md

 ## **Recommended Steps**

-Try following steps to diagnose and mitigate SQL Server connectivity issues
+Try following steps to diagnose and mitigate SQL Server connectivity issues<br>

 1. Review how to connect to a SQL Server Virtual Machine on Azure VM<br>
 [Connect to a SQL Server Virtual Machine in Azure](https://azure.microsoft.com/documentation/articles/virtual-machines-windows-sql-connect)
 2. Check the connection string used by your application<br>